Global workforce

 Why Is Globalization Important?

-Globalization has changed the very nature of economic activities among different countries by allowing trade expansions, opening supply chains globally, and providing access to resources and foreign labor markets.
+Globalization has reshaped economic activity across countries by expanding trade, opening global supply chains, and creating access to resources and foreign labor markets.

 What Are the Benefits of Globalization for Businesses?